Kraków – royal castle

 The oldest Gothic defensive building on the Wawel was a tower called the Łokietek Tower from the end of the 13th or the beginning of the 14th century, added to the northern corner of the Romanesque bergfried at an angle of 45 degrees.
 It was erected on a square plan with external dimensions of 12.77×13 meters.
 Its current height has survived up to 19 meters.
 The thickness of the walls varied on particular storeys and ranged from 1.5 to 2 meters.
 In the north – east corner, it was reinforced with a buttress, turned outwards towards the fortifications, because this part was located at the very edge of the hill and exposed to landslides.
 In the south-eastern part, passages between the two towers were pierced.
 The entrance from the courtyard side was provided with an ogival portal placed in the southern wall, at a height of about 6 meters above the level of the courtyard.
 In the ground floor (inaccessible from outside) there were four arrowslits, two of which (similarly to the Romanesque bergfried) were directed to the inner courtyard.
 The upper floors had a residential character and were furnished with large windows.
 During the construction of the Gothic tower, the Wawel Hill probably still had a single-spatial character, without internal fortifications separating the princely area.

-Another construction project in Wawel was the building of stone walls after 1290.
-Most likely, the surrounding of the hill began from the eastern part, where the seat of the ruler was located.
-The oldest stone circuit was in the form of a triangle which tops were: a Romanesque bergfried with the Tower of Łokietek, the church of St. Gereon and the rotunda of the Virgin Mary.
-The wall was erected in the opus emplectum technique (external faces made of larger stones, inside smaller stones with mortar) of limestone, secondarily Romanesque blocks and brick fragments were also used.
-The thickness of the walls was from 2 to 3 meters, however, these differences may be the result of later alterations.
-The height was 8 meters, and the gate to the courtyard placed in the pointed arch portal was located in the western section.
-Rotunda, which then did not play than the role of a church, could be used for defense purposes as a tower.
+An important fortification undertaking on Wawel was the construction of defensive stone walls after 1290.
+The hill was most likely surrounded from the eastern part, where the ruler’s seat was located.
+The oldest stone perimeter had the form of a triangle, the vertices of which were: a Romanesque bergfried with the Łokietek Tower, the church of St. Gereon and the rotunda of the Blessed Virgin Mary, which did not serve as a church at that time and could be used for defensive purposes as a tower.
+The wall was built of unworked limestone using the opus emplectum technique (external faces made of larger stones, inside smaller stones covered with mortar).
+Romanesque ashlars and brick fragments were also used.
+The thickness of the perimeter was from 2 to 3 meters, but these differences could have arisen as a result of later modifications, while originally the wall could have been more uniform.
+The western section, separating the two parts of the castle, was distinguished by its massiveness, as it was potentially the most threatened by attack and not protected by the slopes of the hill.
+The height of the curtains was about 8 meters to the level of the wall-walk.
+The gate to the courtyard was placed in a pointed arch portal located in the western section.

 During the construction of the walls, the Romanesque residential buildings had to be demolished, which necessitated the construction of a new Gothic palace.
 The main building was erected in the north-western part and consisted of two wings: the west, running from the gate to the church of St. Gereon and the northern one, not reaching the Tower of Łokietek.
 The western range consisted of five rooms, one of which was the chapel of St. Mary of the Egyptians.
 The northern range was probably made of three rooms, of which the western one was occupied by the presbytery of the chapel, and the eastern one, of considerable size, was probably a representative entry hall.
 This early Gothic palas was a building with defensive features, as the usable level was high above the level of the courtyard (about 4 meters).
 In the lower storey, not accessible from the outside, warehouses could be located, the upper one served residential and representative functions.
 In the southern corner, next to the wall joining the rotunda with the bergfried, another smaller building was located, possibly with economic functions.